Senior Resident Scholar (Political Economy)

 - Mentor interns.

 - Applicants should hold a PhD and have 8 to 10 years of research and/or academic experience with a focus on the political economy of the Middle East.
-A specific focus on these issues as they impact the Arab Gulf states is highly desirable.
+A specific focus on these issues as they impact the Gulf Arab states is highly desirable.

 - The ideal candidate must have exceptional oral and written communication skills and must have held positions that required significant writing, publishing, and public speaking.